lightalkmst/green_curry/README.md

 F.delay (3) (() => F.log ('Hint: 3?')) // waits 3ms and then prints 'Hint: 3?'
 ```
 #### F.tap : ('a -> 'b) -> 'a -> 'a
-passes argument 2 to argument 1 and then returns argument 2
+Passes argument 2 to argument 1 and then returns argument 2
-Note: for side-effecting when you want to retain the reference
+(note: for side-effecting when you want to retain the reference)
 ```javascript
 F.tap (F.log) ('Hint: 3?') // 'Hint: 3?' // prints 'Hint: 3?'
 ```